1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 David LaChapelle

 These half naked pictures are also often described as a kind of gay oriented thing...
-It has more likely to be regarded as a kind of Madonna provocative thing.
+It has to be more likely regarded as a kind of Madonna provocative thing.
 Tupac was an actor and had love for being in a role, he has nothing against nudity (let's remember the pictures/videos of him in leopard slip backing the Digitial Underground).
 He was also proud of his black body, and enjoyed to dress in the most fanciful way.
 David LaChapelle was known for his capture of nudity, and his orientation was probably not a secret at that time.
 But as Danny Boy declared in a recent interview, Tupac would have nothing against him being gay (when he dissed Dr. Dre as being gay, it sounds very clumsy nowadays but it is because he was lying about himself and about things he was doing when he was in Death Row, not because he was gay or not).

 unused lyrics from that time